Dutch ship Vrijheid

 In 1795, the ship was commissioned in the Batavian Navy.
 On 11 October 1797, Vrijheid took part in the Battle of Camperdown as the flagship of Admiral Jan Willem de Winter.
 At a certain point, Vrijheid was engaged by four British ships, and after heavy fighting the ship surrendered.
+The ship was renamed HMS Vryheid, and from 1798 she served as a prison ship.
+In 1802, she became a powder hulk until she was sold in 1811.